 For part of my research, my goal was to interview two people working in public health (doctors, nurses, etc) and two people that may use a digital immunization registry (parents, travellers, etc).
-Some of the questions I seek to get answered included:
+Some of the questions I seek to get answered include:

 "THE YOUNG TRAVELLER"

-Kevin is a 19 year-old Kinesiology student who is planning to travel to India over the summer.
+Kevin is a 19-year-old Kinesiology student who is planning to travel to India over the summer.
 He hates keeping anything paper based on him, whether it is cash, receipts or his textbooks.
 He prefers to store and access everything on his laptop or smartphone.
 Kevin doesn't usually keep track of his vaccinations, but realizes his insurance is cheaper if he gets vaccinated.

 "THE WORRIED MOM"

 Mrs. Kim is the busy parent of an 8-month old baby and a 6-year-old student.
 She is always worried about providing the best for her children and makes sure they get their immunization shots on time.
-Her family moves around the country a lot, making it difficult for her to keep track of her family's paper based immunization card. her to report her daughter’s immunization.
+Her family moves around the country a lot, making it difficult for her to keep track of her family's paper-based immunization card. her to report her daughter’s immunization.

 "THE MATERNITY NURSE"

 Ben works as a maternity nurse at the local hospital.
 For him, it is crucial he keeps up to date with all his immunizations because he is working with babies who have weaker immune systems.
-He currently keeps track of his flu shots through his family doctor and yellow card, but would like to have something he could look at while on the go.
+He currently keeps track of his flu shots through his family doctor and yellow card but would like to have something he could look at while on the go.

 I started out by sketching a storyboard to get a better sense of the user flow of Vax.
 From there, I went onto developing more iterations of what each individual page may look like.